dmikushin/ldap-overleaf-sl/README.md

 docker-compose up -d
 ```

-3. For Git integration, run the following in the Mongo container shell:
+3. For Git integration, launch the `mongo` shell in the Mongo container and execute the following in it:

 ```
 db.oauthApplications.insert({